digitallinguistics/scription/README.md

 I am going
 ```

 This text has 2 utterances, separated by a blank line.
 The lines in the first utterance are preceded by backslash codes indicating the function of each line.
-This schema tells readers and parsers that the lines in this utterance are a transcription (`\txn`), followed by a morpheme breakdown (`\morph`) and glosses (`\gl`), and finally a translation (`\tln`).
+This schema tells readers and parsers that the lines in this utterance are a transcription (`\txn`), followed by a morpheme breakdown (`\m`) and glosses (`\gl`), and finally a translation (`\tln`).
 The second utterance is then assumed to follow the same schema, so it does not need backslash codes.

 By default, an utterance with 3 lines is assumed to follow this schema:

 ```
-\morph
+\m
 \gl
 \tln
 ```